 O.E.ENVIRONMENT - The environment into which the TOE will be introduced is protected by physical measures that limit access to S.OPERATOR, and S.SERVICE_ENGINEER.
-The physical measures are adequate to prevent all other persons but a determined S.THIEF who deliberately wants to steal part of or all of the TOE by methodically planning an attack on the TOE over a period of time.
+The physical measures are adequate to prevent all other persons but a determined S.THIEF who deliberately wants to steal a part of or the entire TOE by methodically planning an attack on the TOE over a period of time.

-A.SECURITY POLICY
+A.SECURITY_POLICY